Pecatonica Area School District

-Pecatonica Area School District is a school district based in Blanchardville, Wisconsin, U.S.A.
+Pecatonica Area School District is a school district based in Blanchardville, Wisconsin, United States.

-It operates Pecatonica High School, Pecatonica Middle School and Pecatonica Elementary School.
-The high school and middle school are located in the same building, referred to as Pecatonica Middle/High School.
-The Middle School, High School, and District Office, are located in Blanchardville, WI, while the elementary building is located in Hollandale, Wisconsin.
+It operates Pecatonica MS/HS and Pecatonica Elementary School.
+The MS/HS and District Office, are located in Blanchardville, WI, while the elementary building is located in Hollandale, Wisconsin.

 The school district is rural, encompassing an area of Lafayette County, Iowa County, Green County, and Dane County.
 The majority of the students live in Iowa County and Lafayette County, particularly in the Villages of Blanchardville, Hollandale, and the Town of Moscow.

 History

 The school district consolidated in 1971, and the first graduating class of Pecatonica High School was in May 1972.
 The Village of Blanchardville's school building - Blanchardville High School - became the Pecatonica High School, with classes of 7th and 8th grade operating in the top floor.
 The Village of Hollandale's "Hollandale High School" building became the elementary building in the original structure, built in 1952, operating grades 1st through 6th.
 Initially, the Village of Argyle was to be included in the consolidation plans between the villages, but dropped out of consideration, according to the original consolidation study, in 1969.